David Levy (chess player)

-David Neil Laurence Levy (born 14 March 1945) is an English International Master of chess and a businessman.
+David Neil Laurence Levy (born 14 March 1945) is an International Master of chess who plays for Scotland, and a businessman.
 He is noted for his involvement with computer chess and artificial intelligence, and as the founder of the Computer Olympiads and the Mind Sports Olympiads.
 He has written more than 40 books on chess and computers.

 Life and career

 Levy was born in London and went to Queen Elizabeth's School, Barnet.
 He won the London Junior Chess Championship in 1965 and 1966.
 He won the Scottish Chess Championship in 1968.
 He tied for fifth place at the 1969 Praia da Rocha Zonal tournament, scoring over two-thirds and thereby obtaining the title of International Master.
 He played on Board One for the Scottish team at the 1972 Chess Olympiad in Skopje, Yugoslavia, scoring six wins, five draws, and seven losses (47.2%).
+After many years of inactivity as a tournament player, Levy returned to tournament play to play for the Scottish Senior Team.

 Levy became a professional chess writer in 1971.
 Several of his books were co-written with English Grandmaster Raymond Keene.
 Levy was married to Keene's sister Jacqueline for 17 years.
 He has functioned as literary agent for the escaped Great Train robber, Ronald Biggs and claims to have masterminded his escape from British justice.

 In 1974, Levy together with Monty Newborn and Ben Mittman organized the first World Computer Chess Championship.
 In 1978, he co-founded the International Computer Chess Association.

 In the late 1970s, Levy consulted with Texas Instruments on the development of the Chess module for the TI-99/4A Home Computer Project and went on to set up Intelligent Software to produce chess software and hardware for a number of companies including Milton Bradley.
 Intelligent Software would later collapse as a result of its involvement in the failed Enterprise home computer.

 In 1997, he funded the team that won the Loebner Prize for the program called "CONVERSE".

 The prize competition rewards the program that is best able to simulate human communication.
 Levy entered the contest again in 2009, and won.

 From 1986 to 1992 and from 1999 to 2018, he was the president of the International Computer Games Association.

-He was Chairman of the Rules and Arbitration Committee for the Kasparov vs Deep Junior chess match in New York City in 2003.
+He was Chairman of the Rules and Arbitration Committee for the Kasparov vs. Deep Junior chess match in New York City in 2003.

 Levy once started a business called Tiger Computer Security with a computer hacker, Mathew Bevan.